- Share Content Marketing Traits Crucial to Success [Infographic] on Facebook

 - Know where your traffic is coming from

-- Tony Jaros of SiriusDecisions recommends that B2B marketers specifically measure their content based on these three metrics:
+- Tony Jaros of SiriusDecisions recommends B2B marketers specifically measure their content based on these three metrics:

 - Content utilization